News

 NEWS ADDITIONS, UPDATES & FEEDBACK

-We encourage parishioners to submit articles, or information that you feel appropriate for our news section.
-Also, do send us feedback about how we can improve our website.
+We encourage parishioners to submit articles or information that you feel appropriate for our news section.
 Please send details to the parish office through the link below.

 OUR EVENTS CALENDAR